mojixcoder/redis-cluster/README.md

 ## Redis Cluster Kubernetes Helm Charts

-This repository contains Redis cluster helm charts that can survive pod restarts in which the pod IPs get changed afterwards, the cluster will be recovered successfully.
+This repository contains a Redis cluster helm charts that can survive pod restarts in which the pod IPs get changed afterwards, the cluster will be recovered successfully.

 ![Redis-Cluster](https://s3.us-east-2.amazonaws.com/assets-university.redislabs.com/ru301/4.4/image1.png)